The Growth of Modular Homes: Advatages, Disadvantages and Costs

-Modular homes are available in the latest contemporary designs to suit modern living.
+And finally, modular homes are available in the latest contemporary designs to suit modern living.

 Despite the many benefits, there are also some drawbacks to modular homes which need to be considered.

-Are Modular Homes 'As Good' as Conventional Homes?
+Are they 'As Good' as Conventional Homes?

-Modular homes are, at the end of the day, built from the same materials as conventionally built homes, such as timber, steel, concrete, brick slips, glass and plastics.
-Modular homes often make use of more sustainable materials, such as timber, than conventional homes too.
+Modular homes are built from the same materials as conventionally built homes, such as timber, steel, concrete, brick slips, glass and plastics and meet the same building regulations standards as other homes.

-Are Modular Homes, Mobile Homes?
+Are Modular Homes like Mobile Homes?

 Modular homes are not mobile homes or park homes.
 A modular home is a permanent building.
 Once built on-site a modular home cannot be moved to another location.

-Although it is possible to self build a modular home most modular homes are not self-built.
-Modular homes are manufactured and built by professional developers and builders.
+Although it is possible to self-build a modular home, most are manufactured and built by professional developers and builders.

-Where Can I Buy or Rent a Modular Home?
+Where can I Buy or Rent a Modular Home?

-Well known financial services company Legal and General has a 'Modular Homes Division'.
+The well-known financial services company Legal and General has a Modular Homes Division.